 Your EVAP system traps gas vapor in your fuel tank and feeds it back into your engine to reduce harmful emissions & increase mileage, so it can be a serious problem when it isn’t working correctly.
 This repair can clear up serious issues with your car.

 Whether a big or small repair is necessary, our advice is to address it immediately.
 Car problems only get worse as time goes on, and it’s important to address small problems as they appear in order to keep your car healthy for years to come.
-If you do need a repair, or an inspection of any kind, come in to Orozco’s Auto Service in Long Beach today!
+If you are experiencing problems with your vehicle or have questions regarding the Most Common Auto Repairs visit Orozco’s Auto Service Orozco’s Auto Service at any of our convenient locations in Long Beach, Bellflower, Garden Grove or Fullerton!